jasp402/Cypress-craft/README.md

 > _We had fun creating this app.
 So you can have fun trying._

 # What is CypressCraft?
 It is a library for **[nodeJS](https://nodejs.org/en)** distributed via **[NPM](https://www.npmjs.com/package/cypress-craft)**.
-In essence, it is a **[Cypress](https://www.cypress.io/)** extension _(unofficial - created by the community)_.
-Which concentrates the best practices of E2E testing and API services: multiple libraries, design patterns and code organization.
+In essence, it is an **[Cypress](https://www.cypress.io/)** extension _(unofficial - created by the community)_.
+It concentrates best practices for E2E and API testing through multiple libraries, design patterns and better code organization.
+This project represents our own enhanced version of Cypress, adding what we felt was missing for very specific needs: **POM**, **Cucumber**, **Gherkin**, built-in reporting, dynamic data management and multi-environment support.
-This library is characterized by the integration of BDD using Cucumber and Gherkin, advanced design patterns such as Page Object Model (POM) and Factory Pattern, and Singleton Pattern specifically adapted and refined to work with the versatile nature of Cypress.
+The library is characterized by the integration of BDD using Cucumber and Gherkin, advanced design patterns like Page Object Model (POM) and Factory Pattern, and a Singleton Pattern specifically adapted to Cypress' versatile nature.

 It also has the ability to manage multiple environments, dynamic data, and a structure designed specifically for managing APIs.
 This integration not only improves automated test setup, but also facilitates a more organized and maintainable test code structure.
 It provides a clear template to follow when building test cases.